She-Ra and the Princesses of Power: Staff and cast

-The series' showrunner and creator, ND Stevenson (formerly known as Noelle Stevenson), is a cartoonist who became known for his Eisner Award-winning comics Nimona and Lumberjanes.
+The series' showrunner and creator, ND Stevenson, is a cartoonist who became known for his Eisner Award-winning comics Nimona and Lumberjanes.
 The principal voice cast includes Aimee Carrero as She-Ra, AJ Michalka as Catra, Karen Fukuhara as Glimmer, and Marcus Scribner as Bow.
 Mary Elizabeth McGlynn is the voice director.
 The series has an all-female writers' room, and only one man in the regular voice cast.
 Around 45 people worked on She-Ra in the DreamWorks offices in Glendale.

 Design

 Visually, the rebooted She-Ra series takes inspiration from anime and the works of Hayao Miyazaki and Moebius.
 Whereas the original series' heroines were all of exactly the same size and shape to facilitate animation and toy production, and were all white (with the late exception of Netossa), the new series' characters are intentionally diverse in shape and ethnicity.